On this page

 sudo reboot now

-🔴 Danger: After this reboot, you cannot connect to the server via its public IP address.
-You must now SSH using your Tailscale IP: ssh username@<TAILSCALE_IPV4>.
+After this reboot, you cannot connect via the public IP.
+You must SSH using the Tailscale IP: ssh username@<TAILSCALE_IPV4>.
+If you don’t have this IP written down somewhere, this is your lockout moment.

-We’ve secured the daemon (the belt).
-Now, we configure the Uncomplicated Firewall (the braces).
-Even though SSH is only listening on the Tailscale interface, we want the firewall to aggressively drop any stray packets targeting Port 22 from the outside world.
+Even though SSH is only listening on the Tailscale interface, we configure UFW to aggressively drop any stray packets targeting Port 22 from the outside:

 sudo ufw default deny incoming